 Many of us crave to unravel our family’s mysteries, myself included, and I have often wondered why the answers to these questions are important.
 Could learning about our historical background change who we are today?
 Does any of it matter, or is genealogy merely another form of self-indulgent entertainment?

-In my case, my maternal side is Sri Lankan Moor, and the oral history suggests we have distant roots in Yemen, while my father’s side is Irish, Sioux, and Basque, with a DNA test substantiating portions of my family’s tale and other pieces of evidence supporting the rest (such as Census data, pictures, and multiple sources for the oral history).
-I wonder sometimes whether it would matter if I suddenly learned, possibly through a DNA test, that we hail from a different area of the world, perhaps through a later migration from Africa, East Asia, or Eastern Europe?
-To some extent, the knowledge could matter in a concrete way, as some diseases are inherited and concentrated in certain ethnic populations.
+In my case, my maternal side is Sri Lankan, while my father’s side is Irish, Sioux, and Basque, with a DNA test substantiating portions of my family’s tale and other pieces of evidence supporting the rest (such as Census data, pictures, and multiple sources for the oral history).
+I wonder sometimes whether it would matter if I suddenly learned, possibly through a DNA test, that we hail from a different area of the world, perhaps through a later migration from Africa, East Asia, or Eastern Europe?* To some extent, the knowledge could matter in a concrete way, as some diseases are inherited and concentrated in certain ethnic populations.
 Otherwise, how such a “surprise” would change how I perceive myself and my affinity with others is an open question.
 It feels like these genealogical surprises do matter on some level, but for reasons I cannot articulate.

 If there is a lesson in genealogical research, it is how interconnected we are to one another.
 It is part of what makes the ongoing distrust of Jews in Spain, which Carvajal describes aptly, so absurd, given that Jewish and Muslim blood pulses quietly through the veins of a large percentage of the Catholic population.
 Each of us is much more than what we see on the surface, the result of thousands of years of procreation, migrations, plagues, and war among groups that are more closely related than anyone ever admits.
 Knowledge of this common heritage should inspire tolerance, but the level of prejudice in the world today suggests that this lesson either remains a secret or is less persuasive than I would have hoped.